ZF-AR/InstantMessenger/README.md

 (1) load the project using Eclipse

+(2) edit the path to the external .jar file, which is located in Java_IM\src\instantMessenger\oeall21.jar

-(2) run the class AppLauncher.java
+(3) run the class AppLauncher.java

-(3) double click the items shown in the UI in order, i.e., first double click RMIRegistryStarter, then SessionServer, then RelayServer, then ClientLauncher
+(4) double click the items shown in the UI in order, i.e., first double click RMIRegistryStarter, then SessionServer, then RelayServer, then ClientLauncher

-(4) to create more users, double click ClientLauncher again
+(5) to create more users, double click ClientLauncher again

-(5) enjoy!
+(6) enjoy!